integreat-io/map-transform/README.md

 }
 ```

-**Note:** When the `transform` operation is applied to an array, it will iterate
+**Note:** When the `transform` operation is applied to an array, it will note
-the array and map each item in the array.
-To transform the array itself, use the
+iterate the array.
+Mapping over each item needs to be handled in the transform
-`transformArr` operation instead.
+itself, or wrap the `transform` operation in an `iterate` operation.

 You may also define a transform operation as an object: